jeffhowarth/eeprimer/src/code/image/inspect_image.md

 You can print an image to the Console, though this won't visualize the image with color.
-It returns 'matadata' (data about data).
+It returns 'metadata' (data about data).
 Dry as this sounds you can learn some things from it.

 ```js
 // Inspect an image.